 A: Contact Release of Information Services to schedule an appointment to view your records.
 HealthEast requests that a Release of Information be completed and you must provide current and valid picture ID at your appointment.
+You may also complete this request online using MyChart.
 There is no charge to view your records.

-A: Your request for medical records will be processed within a reasonable timeframe not to exceed 30 days from the date your request was received.
+A: Your request for medical records will be processed within 10-14 days from the date your request was received.
 If you need your medical records sooner, contact HealthEast Release of Information Services to discuss your needs.